ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 ! kubectl port-forward service/service-ray-cluster 8265:8265
 ```

-Now that we have access to the Dashboard port, we can submit jobs to the Ray Cluster:
+Now that we have access to the Dashboard port, we can submit jobs to the Ray Cluster for execution:

 ```
 ! ray job submit --address http://localhost:8265 -- python -c "import ray; ray.init(); print(ray.cluster_resources())"